seanwevans/egg-file-format/README.md

 ### Testing

-After installing dependencies, run `pytest` to execute the test suite.
+Install dependencies using `pip install .` (or `pip install -e .`) so that packages like PyYAML are available.
+Then run `pytest` to execute the test suite.
 You can also check formatting or style with tools like `ruff` or `black`.

 ---